nordic-institute/X-Road/doc/Manuals/ig-ss_x-road_v6_security_server_installation_guide.md

 GRANT messagelog to <superuser>;
 GRANT TEMPORARY,CONNECT ON DATABASE messagelog TO messagelog;
 GRANT USAGE ON SCHEMA public to messagelog;
+GRANT USAGE ON SCHEMA messagelog TO messagelog;
+GRANT SELECT,UPDATE,INSERT,DELETE ON ALL TABLES IN SCHEMA messagelog TO messagelog;
+GRANT SELECT,UPDATE ON ALL SEQUENCES IN SCHEMA messagelog TO messagelog;
+GRANT EXECUTE ON ALL FUNCTIONS IN SCHEMA messagelog to messagelog;
 ```

 **op-monitor** (optional, required by xroad-opmonitor)